enviodev/scaffold-eth-2-envio/README.md

 - Edit your smart contract `YourContract.sol` in `packages/hardhat/contracts`
 - Edit your frontend in `packages/nextjs/pages`
 - Edit your deployment scripts in `packages/hardhat/deploy`
+- Edit your envio indexer config.yaml, schema.graphql and EventHandlers.ts in `packages/envio-indexer`

 ## Documentation